gloveboxes/Unlock-your-agents-potential-with-Model-Context-Protocol-PostgreSQL-Workshop/docs/docs/architecture.md

 3. **Database**

-    The app is powered by the Zava Sales Database, a [PostgreSQL database](https://www.postgresql.org/){:target="_blank"} with pgvector extension containing comprehensive sales data for Zava's retail DIY operations.
+    The app is powered by the Zava Sales Database, a [Azure Database for PostgreSQL flexible server](https://www.postgresql.org/){:target="_blank"} with pgvector extension containing comprehensive sales data for Zava's retail DIY operations.
 The database includes:

      - **50,000+ customer records** across Washington State and online
      - **300+ DIY products** including tools, outdoor equipment, and home improvement supplies